AlexRmlt/ethicbot-rasa/data/nlu.md

 - [9](quantity)

 ## intent:stakeholder
+- [The druggist](stakeholder) is involved, who is selling the cure for ten times the amount it cost him to make it
+- [Vivian's partner](stakeholder) wants to get a cure for the disease that has been invented by one druggist who lives fairly close
+- [Someone](stakeholder) is dying from a rare disease
+- [One of the pupils](stakeholder) is a very bright and gifted girl who always achieved good grades
+- The first person is [an English teacher](stakeholder) at a high school.
 - Then there is [myself](stakeholder) and I witnessed the robbery
 - [One of her crew members](stakeholder), whose legs have been crushed by a rock, will die without medical attention.
 - [Molly](name) is on a footbridge over the tracks, in between the approaching trolley and the five workmen.